 While some risks are shared, every business faces specific types of threats regarding suppliers.
 Concerning risk, identifying vital supplier risk factors that can unfavourably affect your business process can be used for performance evaluations and in creating practical preventive actions.

 The basic idea of a supplier segmentation matrix is the identification of all suppliers to be considered strategic or critical to the business.

 “Strategic supplier delivers a product or service which adds value to a business, and if they fail, it impacts the customers, infrastructure, and operations.”1

-Suppliers can be both critical and strategic, as they are not mutually exclusive.
-Segmentation matrices are mainly useful to initiate a thorough process and discussion within an organization to recognize relevant suppliers who deserve more attention, work, and close monitoring, rather than as a scientific undertaking.
+Suppliers can be critical and strategic, as they are not mutually exclusive.
+Segmentation matrices are mainly helpful to initiate a thorough process and discussion within an organization to recognize relevant suppliers who deserve more attention, work, and close monitoring rather than as a scientific undertaking.

 Below are 3 Types of Supplier Segmentation Matrix You Can Use to Classify Suppliers

 Kraljic’s portfolio model is a classic supplier segmentation model whose main goals are to identify the strategic weight of strategic suppliers, both externally and internally, to aid in adapting your business strategies.2